kbatseli/TTr1SVD/README.md

 Tensor Train Rank-1 decomposition implementation for Matlab&copy;/Octave&copy;
 ------------------------------------------------------------------------------

 The Tensor Train Rank-1 (TTr1) decomposition decomposes an arbitrary tensor A into a unique linear combination of orthonormal rank-1 terms.
-This allows for a very straightforward determination of the tensor rank as well as an easy quantification of the low-rank approximation error.
+This allows for a very straightforward determination of a low-rank approximation as well as an easy quantification of the approximation error.

 1. Functions
 ------------

 * [U,S,V,sigmas]=ttr1svd(A)

 Use this function to compute the TTr1 decomposition.
-Use the singular values in sigmas to determine the tensor rank.

 * [Atilde,sigmas,outerprod,T]=getAtilde(U,S,V,sigmaI,n)